Wicked as They Come

-Wicked as They Come (Portrait in Smoke in the United States) is a 1956 British film noir directed by Ken Hughes and starring Arlene Dahl, Philip Carey and Herbert Marshall.
+Wicked as They Come is a 1956 British film noir directed by Ken Hughes and starring Arlene Dahl, Philip Carey and Herbert Marshall.
+It is based on a novel 1950 novel Portrait in Smoke by Bill S. Ballinger.
+The novel was also adapted for TV in 1950.

 Plot

-Poor girl from the slums Katherine Allenbourg trades on her looks.
+Poor girl from the slums Katherine Allenborg trades on her looks.
 She enters a beauty contest, then charms the elderly gentleman running it, Sam Lewis, into fixing it so she will win first prize, a trip to Europe.
 She promptly abandons Sam.

 On a plane to London, after changing her name to Kathy Allen, she is attracted to Tim O'Bannion, who works for an ad agency.
-However, she's determined to land someone wealthier and photographer Larry Buckham, whom she meets at her London hotel, fits the bill.
+However, she is determined to land someone wealthier, and photographer Larry Buckham, whom she meets at her London hotel, fits the bill.
 Invited to use his charge account at a department store for a wedding dress, Kathy makes many purchases, pawns the merchandise, and leaves Larry without a word.

 She gets a job at Tim's advertising firm and seduces Stephen Collins, the man who runs it, and who is married.
-Tim arouses more passion in her, but Kathy's strictly out for herself.
+Tim arouses passion in her, but Kathy is strictly out for herself.
 She demands Collins divorce his wife Virginia, whose father John Dowling owns the agency.
 Virginia tries to pay her off, but Kathy requests a transfer to the agency's Paris headquarters, where she immediately uses her wiles to get Dowling to marry her.

-Anonymous threats begin by mail and phone.
-Someone in the shadows begins stalking her.
-Kathy picks up a gun and shoots, killing her husband.
+Anonymous threats begin by mail and phone, and someone in the shadows begins stalking her.
+Kathy picks up a gun and shoots through the door, accidentally killing her husband.
 No one believes her tale of a prowler and Kathy is tried, convicted and sentenced to die.

-Realizing that Larry is the man behind this turn of events, Tim reveals to him something he only just discovered, an explanation for Kathy's cruel treatment of men.
-When she was a girl, she was brutally assaulted.
+Realising Larry is the prowler, Tim reveals to him something he only just discovered, an explanation for Kathy's cold treatment of men: when she was a teenager, she was brutally assaulted.
 Larry has a change of heart and confesses to stalking her.
 Kathy's prison sentence is reduced, and she hopes Tim will give her another chance once she gets out.